vdgiapp/mSelection/README.md

+# mSelection
-# mSelection - Modified by Giapp
+This version is modified by Giapp

 - Same to mSelection but new UI and custom text
 - Support [open.mp](https://github.com/openmultiplayer/open.mp)
 - Support [samp-textdraw-streamer](https://github.com/nexquery/samp-textdraw-streamer)